50 Best Kids Shows Of The 2000s Ranked

 With six seasons, several specials, and two TV movies, "Codename: Kids Next Door" is one of the longer-running series on our list.
 Thanks to its memorable plotlines and animation style, not to mention a truly unexpected ending, it has earned its spot as a favorite for the audiences who grew up watching it.

-11. The Grim Adventures of Bill and Mandy
+15. The Grim Adventures of Billy & Mandy

-Full of black comedy and starring the Grim Reaper himself as one of the main characters, "The Grim Adventures of Billy & Mandy" is fondly remembered by those who grew up watching it.
+Full of black comedy and starring the Grim Reaper himself as one of the main characters, "The Grim Adventures of Billy & Mandy" is fondly remembered today for its unusual premise and blend of "Courage the Cowardly Dog" scariness, gross-out kids' jokes, and nihilistic black comedy.
 First airing in 2001 and continuing for an impressive six seasons, the show became a perfect example of some of the more macabre children's media that trended in the 2000s.

-The series is centered around the dim-witted Billy, his sardonic sister, Mandy, and the Grim Reaper, who inadvertently finds himself forced to become their lifelong friend.
-While the two never truly become the best of pals, with Grim repeatedly scheming ways to kill off his two companions, he nonetheless winds up caught up in their weekly misadventures.
-Filled with lighthearted gallows humor, "The Grim Adventures of Billy and Mandy" was somehow still endlessly delightful, making it perhaps the best and funniest kids cartoon about death.
+The series is centered around the dim-witted Billy (Richard Steven Horvitz); his sardonic sister, Mandy (Grey DeLisle); and the Grim Reaper (Greg Eagles), who inadvertently finds himself forced to become their lifelong friend.
+While they never truly become the best of pals, with Grim repeatedly scheming ways to kill off his two companions, he nonetheless winds up caught up in their weekly misadventures.
+Filled with lighthearted gallows humor and iconic performances from Horvitz, DeLisle, and Eagles, "The Grim Adventures of Billy and Mandy" was somehow still endlessly delightful, making it perhaps the best and funniest kids' cartoon about death.

 Spanning an incredible ten seasons and with several live-action films to its name, "The Fairly Odd Parents" became an iconic part of the cartoon landscape in the 2000s, even airing new episodes infrequently all the way till 2017.
 While the quality of the series could vary wildly, it's still remembered fondly for its imaginative setting, unique animation, and witty humor.

 After its solid six-season run, "The Powerpuff Girls" seemed to have reached a natural conclusion in 2005.
-While most fans were eager for this classic 2000s cartoon to be revisited in a 2016 reboot, the series was largely ignored by critics and received, at best, a lukewarm reception from audiences, proving that sometimes it's best not to mess with perfection.
+A reviled 2016 reboot was torn apart by fans, proving that sometimes it's best not to mess with perfection.
 And perfect is what the original series was: "The Powerpuff Girls" remains the gold standard when it comes to whimsical superhero adventure aimed at tweens.

 First premiering in 2008, we only got two seasons from "The Spectacular Spider-Man," likely due to the legal challenges surrounding Disney's acquisition of Marvel shortly after the second season's conclusion.
 While it was certainly taken from us too soon, the series has had a lasting impact on fans thanks to its accurate depiction of the iconic web-slinger, here voiced by Josh Keaton, and his supporting cast.
 Thanks in large part to creator Greg Weisman — the man behind "Gargoyles" who'd go on to spearhead the equally beloved "Young Justice" — the series soars as a bold new take on the wallcrawler and his rogues gallery of villains.